Adoption form

 If you are 70 years old, or older, you must have a co-adopter who is younger, and will be willing to assume care and control of an adopted dog if you are to no longer be able to care for them.
 These are large breed dogs, and not easy to place, especially when older, and a disruption to the dog’s life can have a significant impact on them.
 Moving to a household with someone familiar to them, will make this transition easier.

-Your references provided will be verified prior to application approval.
-YOU MUST PROVIDE COMPLETE VETERINARY CLINIC CONTACT INFORMATION ON THE APPLICATION.
-FAILURE TO DO SO WILL RESULT IN YOUR APPLICATION NOT BEING CONSIDERED FOR A PLACEMENT WITH YOU.
 Please contact your vet’s office to let them know we will be calling them and give them approval for you to release your records on your animals.
-In checking your vet references, if your pets have not been kept up to date on vaccines, have not had annual heart worm tests or been given preventative on a year round basis, or if you have unsterilized existing pets and are not willing to spay or neuter them with the exception of medical reasons, this can will be cause for you being denied adoption approval.
+In checking your vet references, if your pets have not been kept up to date on vaccines, have not had annual heart worm tests or been given heartworm preventative on a year round basis, or if you have unsterilized existing pets and are not willing to spay or neuter them with the exception of medical reasons, this will be cause for you being denied adoption approval.
+You will need two years of purchase of heartworm prevention for your dog.
+Taking your previous pets to low cost vaccine clinics is not a full service vet.
+You must have a proven relationship with a full service veterinarian to be considered for adoption.

 Thank you for your interest in a rescued Great Pyrenees.